 3 More Local Recommendations for Things to Do on Oahu

-If you want to plot a couple more activities on the way to or from the North Shore of Oahu, here are some additional recommendations to round out your day or vacation.
+If you want to plot a couple more activities on the way to or from the North Shore of Oahu, here are some additional recommendations to round out your day or time on the North Shore.

 1. Take a Drive Down the Pali Highway